xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-09-an-introduction-to-lambda-calculus.markdown

 - Abstraction: $\lambda param . body$, where $param$ is a name and body is the substitution rule. e.g. $\lambda xy.xyx$ (which is in infact an abbreviation of $\lambda x.\lambda y.xyx$)
 - Application: a list of expressions. e.g. $(\lambda xz.xxz)ij$

 You can check out the formal definition at [Wikipedia](https://en.wikipedia.org/wiki/Lambda_calculus#Formal_definition).
-It's totally fine to treat the lambda expression notation system as a minimal programming language whose keywords are only $.(dot)$ and $\lambda$.
+It's totally fine to treat the lambda expression notation system as a minimal programming language whose keywords are only $.$ (dot) and $\lambda$ (lambda).
 There are also optional quotes in lambda expressions.
 Without quotes we phrase the expression from left to right.

 In an abstraction, or function, there're two types of variables: *bounded* and *free* variables.
 A variable is *bounded* means it appears in the "params" section and *free* is the opposite.
 This is similar to local and global variables.
 For example in $(\lambda x.xy)$, $x$ is bounded and $y$ is free.